tiffanykawailee/props/contributors/README.md

 - Replace the bracketed text as follows:
   [date] with today's date (YYYY-MM-DD)
   [your name] with your name
-  [your github userid] with your GitHub userid
+  [your github user id] with your GitHub user id

+- Edit [contributors.bzl](./contributors.bzl) and add your name the the *Contributors List*

-- You can confirm the CLA's md5 checksum by running the following command(s) in the project's root directory:
+*NOTE:* You can confirm the CLA's md5 checksum by running the following command(s) in the project's root directory:

 ```$